 Preheat you oven to 160C

-Using a small ice cream scoop, scoop walnut size balls of mixture onto a lined cookie sheet; allow room to spread – place 9 biscuits on the tray.
+Using a small ice cream scoop, scoop walnut size balls of mixture onto a lined cookie sheet; allow room to spread.

-Bake for around 18-20 minutes until golden brown.
+Bake for around 12-15 minutes until golden brown.
+Keep an eye on them as they will go dark really quickly.
+Leave to settle for 10 minutes on the tray as they will relax a little while cooling.
 Loosen the biscuits off the tray while still warm.